sengfung27/Python-Online-Ordering-System/README.md

 4. then fetch the develop branch and your own branch:

-	`git fetch origin develop:develop`

 	`git fetch origin your_branch:your_branch`

 5. use `git branch` to see all local branch, you should see your branch, develop branch and the master branch.

 6. go to the develop branch by doing `git checkout develop`, set upstream branch:

-	`git branch --set-upstream-to origin/develop`

-	and got to your branch do the same thing again:

 	`git branch --set-upstream-to origin/your_branch`